Skip to main content

 Why is the code removed from the editor?

-In the Joomla configuration, you can define several filter options regarding the HTML code for members of a certain user group.
-These filter options allow more control over the HTML being added.
-Filtering is done on an opt-in basis and the default settings provide good protection against markup usually associated with website attacks.
+In the Joomla configuration, you can define various filter options regarding the HTML code for members of a certain user group.
+These filter options allow more control over the HTML that is added.
+Filtering is opt-in based and the default settings provide good protection against markup usually associated with website attacks.

 Text filters in Joomla